Ronald Maul

 Ronald Maul (born 13 February 1973) is a German former professional footballer who played as a left midfielder.
 He works as a team manager for FC Gütersloh 2000.

 Club career

 After 20 years of professional football, Maul retired in February 2010.
 In the German top-flight he amassed 178 appearances.

 International career

-Maul was capped twice by Germany, both appearances coming at the 1999 FIFA Confederations Cup.
+Maul was capped twice by Germany, both appearances coming at the 1999 FIFA Confederations Cup in Mexico.